 The current situation with our knowledge of S{17} and the extrapolated $S{17}(0)$ is still not satisfactory.
 The main culprit are major disagreements among DC data.
 It is clear for example that the systematic disagreements between the Orsay-Bochum [13, 14] and the Weizmann-Seattle [10, 15] results must be resolved before these data are included in a so called "world average".
 In Fig. 4 we compare the most recent Seattle-Weizmann data (with M1 contribution subtracted) with the GSI1 and GSI2 (as well as corrected GSI2) results.
-While the data appear in agreement we still observe a systematic disagreement of all measured (DC and CD) slopes.
-This disagreement does not allow for an accurate extrapolation of $S{17}(0)$ and must be resolved by future experiments.
+While the data appear in agreement we still observe a systematic disagreement between all measured slopes.
+The DC data of the Seattle and the Weizmann groups have different slopes as do the GSI1, GSI2 and corrected GSI2 data.
+The slope above 300 keV is directly related to the d-wave contribution that dominates at measured laboratory energies.
+The d-wave component must be subtracted from measured data to extrapolate to solar burning energies.
+This disagreement does not allow for an accurate (better than 5% accuracy) extrapolation of $S{17}(0)$ and must be resolved by future experiments.
+A reasonable systematic error of +0.0 -3.0 eV-b due to extrapolation seems to be required by current data.
+Such an additional downward systematical error is also consistent with the results of data analysis using the ANC method that yields smaller values of $S{17}(0)$ [22].
+The results of the ANC method do not rely on a theoretical extrapolation as in the case of the DC and CD data that are measured at higher energies.